LNoeltner1/Group-Project-1/README.md

 - K!DSTR
   Overview:
   It's clear technology is here to stay and our lives are very much so digitally driven.
-Our world is full of powerful technology tools that literally anyone can get their hands on, that includes kids.
+Our world is full of powerful technology tools that literally anyone can get their hands on, including kids.
 There are all kinds of content on the internet ranging from appropriate kid friendly to not so appropriate content for children.
 All things considered, parents naturally worry about their kids' access to inappropriate content online.
 In our tech driven world, it's imperative we keep our kids safe.
 That's why we created K!DSTR!

 WHEN I open the site
 THEN I am asked to confirm if I have parental permission